datev-araboghlian/datev-araboghlian/README.md

 - [**Tic-Tac-Toe**](https://github.com/Jericho-Cortez/Morpion.git)
   _This isn't anything special, it's a simple "Morpion" game with a little bit of a kick_
 - [**Minesweeper**](https://github.com/datev-araboghlian/Minesweeper.git)
-  _This isn't anything special, it's a simple "Morpion" game with a little bit of a kick_
+  _This is a Minesweeper game modified to look like we're playing on an old windows computer_
 ---

 ## 🌍 Let's Connect!